vercel-community/rust/README.md

 ### Local Development

-With `vercel dev` you can develop your Rust-based lambdas on your own machine.
+You can start local development by installing [Vercel CLI](https://vercel.com/docs/cli#installing-vercel-cli) and running `vercel dev`.

-During local development with `vercel dev`, ensure `rust` and `cargo` are already installed and available in your `PATH`, since they will not be installed automatically.
+Please ensure `rust` and `cargo` are already installed and available in your `PATH`, since they will not be installed automatically.
 The recommended way to install is with [rustup](https://rustup.rs/).

 ### Dependencies